-You have choices on the matter to be voted upon at the annual meeting.
-By checking the appropriate box on your proxy card you may:

-- vote for the director nominees; or - withhold authority to vote for some or all of the director nominees.
+- You have choices on the matter to be voted upon at the annual meeting.
+By checking the appropriate box on your proxy card you may: - vote for the director nominees listed in Proposal No. 1; or - withhold authority to vote for some or all of the directors.